-K&L Gates is exceptionally well positioned to assist clients in entering and thriving in this growing market.
-Located in close proximity to the White House, Capitol Hill and various federal agencies, we have lawyers and policy professionals working in a wide variety of practice disciplines, each closely aligned with businesses’ needs.
-The lawyers and government affairs professionals within the Washington office service clients throughout the U.S. and internationally.
+K&L Gates is exceptionally well-positioned to assist clients in entering and thriving in this growing market.
+Located in close proximity to the White House, Capitol Hill, and various federal agencies, we have lawyers and policy professionals working in a wide variety of practice disciplines, each closely aligned with businesses’ needs.
+The lawyers and government affairs professionals within the Washington, D.C. office service clients throughout the U.S. and internationally.

-The office is known nationally for its work in the diversified financial services area and offers one of the largest such practices in the country.
-It includes a preeminent investment management practice – consistently ranked among the leading such practices in the U.S. – in which our lawyers counsel investment companies, investment advisers, mutual fund complexes, private funds, hedge funds and retirement plans on a variety of regulatory, tax, ERISA fiduciary and compliance matters.
-It also includes lawyers focusing on governmental agency (e.g., DOJ, FDIC, CFPB and HUD) enforcement proceedings, and mortgage and consumer finance-related litigation.
+The office is nationally known for its work in the diversified financial services area and offers one of the largest such practices in the country.
+It includes a preeminent investment management practice – consistently ranked among the leading investment management practices in the U.S. – in which our lawyers counsel investment companies, investment advisers, mutual fund complexes, private funds, hedge funds, and retirement plans on a variety of regulatory, tax, Employee Retirement Income Security Act of 1974 (ERISA) fiduciary, and compliance matters.
+It also includes lawyers focusing on governmental agency (e.g., the United States Department of Justice (DOJ), the International Federation of Consulting Engineers (FDIC), the Consumer Financial Protection Bureau (CFPB), and the U.S. Departing of Housing and Urban Development (HUD)) enforcement proceedings, and mortgage and consumer finance-related litigation.
 We also have a broker-dealer practice that provides frequent regulatory counseling to a significant number of broker-dealers.
 Additionally, members of our consumer finance group have particular experience in the FinTech space, with a focus on regulatory challenges facing emerging payment systems.

-Our government enforcement practice is one of the largest and most geographically diverse of any law firm and encompasses representation of financial services firms, regulated entities, public companies, their officers and directors and other individuals in investigations and actions brought by federal and state regulators, including the DOJ, SEC, FINRA, state attorneys general and other agencies.
-Our practice includes alumni of the SEC, CFTC and DOJ.
-In addition to our financial services and policy and public law practices, the Washington, D.C. office has a strong litigation group that handles a variety of general commercial, securities, financial institutions, antitrust, government contracts, environmental and insurance coverage matters, as well as criminal and civil actions brought by, and civil actions against, governmental agencies.
-Our litigators, led by former Attorney General Dick Thornburgh, have been involved in a number of high-profile internal investigations, including serving as the lead investigator in the WorldCom bankruptcy, in the internal CBS investigation of the “60 Minutes” story involving President Bush’s service in the Texas Air National Guard, and in the bankruptcy of sub-prime lender New Century Financial.
+Our investigations, enforcement and white collar practice is one of the largest and most geographically diverse of any law firm and encompasses representation of financial services firms; regulated entities; public companies, their officers, and directors; and other individuals in investigations and actions brought by federal and state regulators, including the DOJ, U.S. Securities and Exchange Commission (SEC), Financial Industry Regulatory Authorities (FINRA), state attorneys general, and other agencies.
+Our practice includes alumni of the SEC, Commodity Future Trade Commission (CFTC), and DOJ.
+In addition to our financial services and public policy and law practices, the Washington, D.C. office has a strong litigation group that handles a variety of general commercial, securities, financial institutions, antitrust, government contracts, environmental, and insurance coverage matters, as well as criminal and civil actions brought by, and civil actions against, governmental agencies.
+Our litigators, led by former Attorney General Dick Thornburg h, have been involved in a number of high-profile internal investigations, including serving as the lead investigator in the WorldCom bankruptcy, in the internal CBS investigation of the “60 Minutes” story involving President Bush’s service in the Texas Air National Guard, and in the bankruptcy of sub-prime lender New Century Financial.

-The office also includes prominent national practices in energy, government contracts and antitrust.
-Our energy lawyers have been in the forefront of the development of competitive energy markets, including oil and natural gas trading and transportation and regional transmission organizations, with substantial experience in energy mergers and acquisitions, energy market structure, rate regulation, electric power sale transactions, market-based rate authority, commercial natural gas and LNG transactions, oil field service agreements, development and acquisition of new interstate pipeline infrastructure and capacity, and advocacy of imports and exports of oil, natural gas and LNG.
+The office also includes prominent national practices in energy, government contracts, and antitrust.
+Our energy lawyers have been in the forefront of the development of competitive energy markets, including oil and natural gas trading and transportation and regional transmission organizations, with substantial experience in energy mergers and acquisitions, energy market structure, rate regulation, electric power sale transactions, market-based rate authority, commercial natural gas and liquefied natural gas (LNG) transactions, oil field service agreements, development and acquisition of new interstate pipeline infrastructure and capacity, and advocacy of imports and exports of oil, natural gas, and LNG.
 We regularly represent clients in Federal Energy Regulatory Commission litigation and appeals, as well as related state public utility commission proceedings, and advise clients on oil and natural gas matters pending before the Departments of Energy, Interior and Transportation.

-The firm’s government contracts practice represents federal, state and local contractors relative to all aspects of the procurement process.
+The firm’s government contracts & procurement policy practice represents federal, state, and local contractors relative to all aspects of the procurement process.
 Primary areas of representation include bid protests, compliance, internal investigations and mandatory disclosure, defense of fraud proceedings, and claims and disputes.
 Our antitrust lawyers regularly represent industry leaders in cases and investigations involving allegations of abuses of market power, mergers and acquisitions, joint ventures, and agreements among competitors.
-Virtually all of our antitrust lawyers regularly practice before regulatory agencies and most of our energy lawyers have antitrust experience.
+Virtually all of our antitrust lawyers regularly practice before regulatory agencies, and most of our energy lawyers have antitrust experience.